User consents for third-party rich media

 Please keep {provider} if you want us to include a provider name into the button or anywhere in other texts.

-Because a user may need to undo the granted consents, we host a simple page for that purpose.
+User may need to undo the granted consents.
+For this purpose, we host a simple settings form for that purpose.

 • color — the hex code of accent colour of actions on the page to match your branding (please, no # to keep URL valid);